 Give the injection: Step 5

 Push the plunger to give the medicine.
 Give the amount of glucagon that the person's doctor has recommended.
 After you give the glucagon shot, immediately call for emergency care.
 If emergency help has not arrived within 5 minutes and the person is still unconscious, give another glucagon shot.

 Wait 5 to 10 minutes after giving the injection before checking the blood sugar.
 Remember, it can take 15 minutes or longer for the blood sugar to increase after the injection.
 Use the lancet device to prick the side of the finger.
 Test a small sample of blood to check the blood sugar level.
 Repeat this step after 30 minutes to make sure the blood sugar stays in your target blood sugar range.

 Give quick-sugar food: Step 7

-quick-sugar food or liquid.
+If the person becomes more alert, carefully give some quick-sugar food or liquid.
 Stay with the person until emergency help arrives.